pnwairfire/bluesky-aws/docs/admin-app.md

 ## NextJS configuration

-Under `bluesky-aws-admin` is a example configuration file, `next.config.js.example`, that needs to be copied to `next.config.js` and then modified to reflect your S3 bucket name, etc.
+Under `bluesky-aws-admin` is an example configuration file, `next.config.js.example`, that needs to be copied to `next.config.js` and then modified to reflect your S3 bucket name, etc.